 9. Big League Dreams

-If swinging for the fences on a baseball field that’s a replica of some of the major league’s most famous sounds like a dream come true, then a short drive to Big League Dreams in Gilbert should be on your Apache Junction itinerary.
+If you’re a baseball enthusiast with dreams of stepping onto a field reminiscent of the major league’s iconic stadiums, then a visit to Big League Dreams in Gilbert is an absolute must during your Apache Junction itinerary.

 10. Commemorative Air Force Museum

-If war-birds from bygone eras get your blood pumping like they do mine, then make the short drive to the Commemorative Air Force Museum on North Greenfield Road in Mesa.
+If you share my passion for the awe-inspiring war-birds of yesteryears, then a short drive to the Commemorative Air Force Museum on North Greenfield Road in Mesa is an absolute must.

 11. Usery Mountain Regional Park